Alcohol and Its Effects on Body, Brain, and Health

 In Scripture, drinking wine was common.
 But the wine was naturally fermented, lower in alcohol by volume, richer in enzymes, and often used for sacrificial, medicinal, or communal purposes, not for intoxication.

+Many of today’s drinks are engineered: distilled, fortified, with higher alcohol content, added sugars, sulfites, and sometimes gluten.
+That’s far from the simple fermentation methods of old.
 Even red wine, frequently praised for its antioxidant content, comes with trade-offs: added sugar, processing to make it taste better, and sulfites that many people cannot tolerate well.

 Considering that wine's supposed antioxidant benefits can be obtained from foods like berries, pomegranates, dark grapes, certain teas, and whole-food sources of polyphenols without the downside, it seems clear that alcohol isn’t required—and in fact, avoiding it altogether is the far better choice for long-term health.